-- Before starting any programming, move the roller shutter to an intermediate position, away from the Up and Down limit switches. - All the programming procedures must be completed by selecting a single channel on the transmitter. - If the programming transmitter controls multiple groups of screen motors, before sending a command requested by the procedure, select the group to which the motor being programmed belongs. - When the motor is powered up, if it makes 2 movements this means that: at least one transmitter has been memorised and no limit switch has been programmed; if, on the other hand, it makes 1 movement this means that: no transmitter has been memorised. - When running a procedure, you can abort the procedure at any time by pressing ESC (on the back of the transmitter). - When the Up and Down limit switches are not programmed, the roller shutter can only be commanded in hold-to-run mode - i.e. you must hold the button down until the roller shutter reaches the desired position.
-The movement stops when you release the button in any position. - When the Up and Down limit switches have been programmed, the roller shutter can be controlled by simply pressing and releasing the buttons.
-Doing so starts the movement, which is stopped automatically by the system when the roller shutter reaches the programmed position. - To perform all the procedures, it is necessary to use a transmitter memorised in "Mode I" (for example, the one memorised with procedure B.1 motor configured for ONE-WAY communication, A.1 motor configured for TWO-WAY communication or C.1 motor configured for ONE-WAY communication and OLD generation transmitter lacking the PRG and ESC keys). - To change the motor's configuration (from ONE-WAY to TWO-WAY and inversely), it is necessary to perform the "TOTAL deletion of the memory" procedure (B.11 motor configured for ONE-WAY communication, A.10 motor configured for TWO-WAY communication or C.4 motor configured for ONE-WAY communication and OLD generation transmitter, lacking the PRG and ESC buttons) and then switch the motor off and on again.
+- Before starting any programming, move the awning to an intermediate position, away from the Up and Down limit switches. - All the programming procedures must be completed by selecting a single channel on the transmitter. - If the programming transmitter controls multiple groups of screen motors, before sending a command requested by the procedure, select the group to which the motor being programmed belongs. - When the motor is powered up, if it makes 2 movements this means that: at least one transmitter has been memorised and no limit switch has been programmed; if, on the other hand, it makes 1 movement this means that: no transmitter has been memorised. - When running a procedure, you can abort the procedure at any time by pressing ESC (on the back of the transmitter). - When the Up and Down limit switches are not programmed, the awning can only be commanded in hold-to-run mode i.e. you must hold the button down until the awning reaches the desired position.
+The movement stops when you release the button in any position. - When the Up and Down limit switches have been programmed, the awning can be controlled by simply pressing and releasing the buttons.
+Doing so starts the movement, which is stopped automatically by the system when the awning reaches the programmed position. - To perform all the procedures, it is necessary to use a transmitter memorised in "Mode I" (for example, the one memorised with procedure A.1 motor configured for ONE-WAY communication, B.1 motor configured for TWO-WAY communication or D.1 motor configured for ONE-WAY communication and OLD generation transmitter lacking the PRG and ESC keys). - To change the motor's configuration (from ONE-WAY to TWO-WAY and inversely), it is necessary to perform the "TOTAL deletion of the memory" (A.4 motor configured for ONE-WAY communication, B.4 motor configured for TWO-WAY communication or D.4 motor configured for ONE-WAY communication and OLD generation transmitter, lacking the PRG and ESC buttons) and then switch the motor off and on again.